PeerPiper/peerpiper/crates/peerpiper-wallet/README.md

 ## Symlink to wit files

-In order to run tests on our aggregate we will need copies of the .wit files in ./wit/deps folder.
-In order to avoid copy-pasting, we can instead symlink the files.
+In order to run tests on our aggregate we have made symlinks to the .wit files in ./wit/deps folder.
+In order to avoid copy-pasting, we can instead symlink the files like this:

 ```bash
 cd wit/deps